breathwork for vagus nerve toning

-Toning the Vagus Nerve: Pathways to Relaxation, Post Trauma Regulation, and Well-Being
+Toning the Vagus Nerve: Pathways to Relaxation and Well-Being

 This article explores methods to stimulate the vagus nerve, a critical component of the nervous system influencing mental, emotional, and physical health.
 We’ll discuss the importance of vagal tone and delve into techniques for promoting its activation.